Semantics-Empowered Communication: A Tutorial-cum-Survey: Toward Semantic Level SemCom

-Given the wide adoption of JSCC-oriented DNNs in SemCom, it is challenging to independently model the channel layer.
-Besides the static channel (\eg, Rayleigh fading channel, AWGN), DeepSC \cite{xie2021deep} and MLSC-image \cite{zhang2022wireless} impose an assumption that the CSI must be accurately given before the training phase to minimize the reconstruction error, but the assumptions might not always hold, thus possibly leading to biased DNN weights.
-Hence, researchers also shed some attention on learning channel information (or channel semantics) from varying channels, so as to make the SemCom capable of agnostically adapting to varying channel conditions.
-Furthermore, this section will explore the channel semantics in terms of error corrections and noise-robustness optimization.
+In a real communication system, it is often difficult to obtain the distribution of the real channel as the channel impairments such as channel noise and annoying channel-varying properties are usually hard to be modeled mathematically and expressed analytically.
+However, apart from the widely assumed wireless channels (\eg, Rayleigh fading channel, AWGN), DeepSC \cite{xie2021deep} and MLSC-image \cite{zhang2022wireless} still impose an assumption that the CSI must be accurately given before the training phase to minimize the reconstruction error, though the assumptions might not always hold and possibly lead to biased DNN weights.
+Hence, researchers shed some attention on learning channel semantics from varying channels, so as to make the SemCom capable of agnostically adapting to varying channel conditions, and the rapid progress in AI greatly accelerates such a process \cite{qin2023generalized,yang2023environment}.